Equinox 2025: What Is an Equinox?

 What happens during an equinox?

 At an equinox, people on the Earth experience an almost equal duration of daylight and nighttime – about twelve hours.
 Why not exactly twelve hours?
 Theoretically, when the Earth isn’t inclined relative to the Sun, day and night should be equal in length.
 However, our planet has an atmosphere that refracts light like a prism.
 When you’re looking at the setting Sun near the horizon, its actual position is about 1.5 degrees lower than what appears to the eye.
 Atmospheric refraction delays the sunset, which results in more daylight than nighttime on the day of an equinox.
 At temperate latitudes, this difference equals about eight minutes.
+Check out our infographic to learn more reasons why day and night aren’t exactly equal on the equinox.

-Another interesting phenomenon that occurs at an equinox is the Sun rising due east and setting due west.
+Another interesting phenomenon that occurs at the equinox is the Sun rising due east and setting due west.
 It’s true for any place on the Earth except for the North and South Poles, where there is no east or west.
 Here’s why it happens.

 No matter where you are, the due east and due west points on your horizon mark the intersection of the celestial equator with the horizon.
 On the day of an equinox, the Sun is positioned right on the celestial equator.
 For this reason, the Sun rises due east and sets due west on the day of the equinox all around the globe.
 So if you want to determine where east and west are in your location, just go outside on the day of the equinox and watch the Sun rise and set.

-Best time to see the Northern Lights
+Best time to see the auroras

 F.A.Q.